When will I find out my surgical time?

 What should I do to prepare for my surgery?

 - Remember to adjust your work/social schedule accordingly during your anticipated recovery time.
+We typically recommend taking a minimum of 1-2 days off work after surgery.

 - While taking narcotic pain medication, you will not be permitted to drive.
 You may need to arrange for transportation to your initial follow-up visit.